Skip to main content

 How to Configure

-Deploy 25.3 offers several configuration methods to optimize file.Folder deployments.
-The following section explain each option in order of precedence, from highest to lowest, in determining which copy strategy configuration is applied.
+Deploy provides several configuration methods (since Deploy 25.3) to optimize file.Folder deployments.
+The following section explains each option in order of precedence, from highest to lowest, for determining which copy strategy is applied.

 ConfigurationPrecedenceBehaviorPossible ValuesDeploy Restart RequiredApplicable For Version